raikkon88/rdo-collectibles-app/README.md

 bit import bit.envs/compilers/react-typescript --compiler
 ```

+Choose the react compiler that satisfies your needs (the guide suggests to install react compiler and not react-typescript compiler).

 ## Tag and export

 Set a version to all tracked components, and export to this collection.